Switch version tested

 The levels change in colour and size, enemies have different attacks and looks, all of which are welcomed ways to bring variety to the game.
 Overall the game is simple and straight forward, kill waves of baddies.
 Here and there you will be taken to more of a dungeon-like area, maybe you’ll get lucky and taken to a spot that was empty for me but for you it may hold treasures?
 Just put on the Santa head and lay your blade into your enemies.

 There is a weird place to make an offering to huge ogre or devil looking baddie taking a soak.
 You can offer your upgrades to the beast in hopes of something happening but you’ll be sad to give it the only upgrade in your storage to get nothing in return.
 Not even an explanation or a callback.
-I also found a few weird areas I was taken to the give more rooms and waves of bad guys, as well as some treasure chests.
+I also found a few weird areas I was taken to giving more rooms and waves of bad guys, as well as some treasure chests.
 The game would be a lot more fun if those twists and turns were the majority of play but sadly it’s not.

 It’s funny that you can knock the block off bad guys and they run around headless.
 Don’t wait at the gates to pulverise them before being released or you may get shot at from off screen which is cheap.
 I also hate when an item pops up with an explanation I can’t read as I’m hacking and shooting wave after wave of bad dudes.
 I just turned into a potato.
 I’m unlocking loads of different hats for my character.
 I’ve just entered the “Dank Crypts”.
 Plenty of weird or funny names and references in Skelly Selest.
 I think the Scream mask has become my favourite hat.

 The combat is slow and wonky which is the most irritating part of the game.
 Enemies start their attack before your character can finish an axe swing.
 Now mind the enemies popping up behind you plus the swarming and the odds begin to stack against you.
 The diagonal shooting is awkward because your character must be moving in that direction or stopped from moving to shoot that way.
-I wish it would have been twin stick controls.
+I wish it would have been twin-stick controls.
 I also had an issue with enemies diagonal axe swipes that didn’t look near me.

-Combat and gameplay are built around running away from or hitting your enemies head on.
+Combat and gameplay are built around running away from or hitting your enemies head-on.
 The axe swing is slow and enemies swarm.
 Looks pretty sweet but doesn’t feel good.
 The gameplay is cheap but with some improvements, it could be a good game.

 TBG Score: 5/10